 - it determines that it wants to rank a URL;

-- it checks whether that URL has hreflang annotations;
+- checks whether that URL has hreflang annotations;

 - it presents the searcher with the results with the most appropriate URL for that user.

-The users current location and his language settings determine the most appropriate URL.
-A user can have multiple languages in his browser’s settings.
-I, for instance, have Dutch, English and German in there.
-The order in which these languages appear in my settings determines the most appropriate language.
+The user’s current location and language settings determine the most appropriate URL (and to complicate things, a user can have multiple languages in their browser’s settings; and the order in which these languages appear determines the most appropriate language).

 Should you use hreflang?

-Based on what we’ve learned on what hreflang is and how it works, we can determine if you should use it.
-You should use it if:
+Now that we’ve learned what hreflang is and how it works, we can decide whether you should use it.
+Use hreflang when:

 - you have the same content in multiple languages;

-Whether the content you have resides on one domain or multiple domains does not matter.
+It doesn’t matter whether your content resides on one domain or multiple domains.
 You can link variations within the same domain but can also link between domains.

 Architectural implementation choices

-One thing is very important when implementing hreflang: don’t be too specific!
+One thing is essential when implementing hreflang: don’t be too specific!
 Let’s say you have three types of pages:

 You could choose to implement them using three hreflang attributes like this:

-However, which of these three results should Google show to someone searching in German in Belgium?
-The first page would probably be the best.
-To make sure that every German searching user who does not match either
+However, which of these three results should Google show to someone searching in German in Belgium, for example?
+In this case, the first page would probably be the best.
+To ensure that every user searching in German who does not match either

-de-ch gets that one, change that hreflang attribute to just
+de-ch gets the best default, we should change that hreflang attribute to just

 de.
-Specifying just the language is in many cases a smart thing to do.
+In many cases, specifying just the language is a smart thing to do.

-It’s good to know that when you create sets of links like this, the most specific one wins.
-The order in which the search engines sees the links doesn’t matter, it’ll always try to match from most specific to least specific.
+It’s good to know that the most specific one wins when you create sets of links like this.
+The order in which the search engine sees the links doesn’t matter; it’ll always try to match from most specific to least specific.

 1. Valid hreflang attributes

-The hreflang attribute needs to contain a value that consists of the language, optionally combined with a region.
-The language attribute needs to be in ISO 639-1 format (a two letter code).
+The hreflang attribute needs to contain a value that consists of the language, which can be combined with a region.
+In other words, the language attribute needs to be in ISO 639-1 format (a two-letter code).

-The region is optional and should be in ISO 3166-1 Alpha 2 format, more specifically, it should be an officially assigned element.
-This means you need to use this list for verification.
-This is where things often go wrong: using the wrong region code is a very common problem.
-Use the linked lists on Wikipedia to verify that you’re using the right region and language codes.
+The region is optional and should be in ISO 3166-1 Alpha 2 format; more precisely, it should be an officially assigned element.
+Use this list from Wikipedia to verify you’re using the correct region and language codes.
+Because this is where things often go wrong: using the incorrect region code is a widespread problem.

 2. Return links

 The second basic rule is about return links.
-Regardless of your type of implementation, each URL needs return links to every other URL, note that it should point at the canonical versions, more on that below.
-The more languages you have the more you might be tempted to limit those return links: don’t.
-If you have 80 languages, you’ll have hreflang links for 80 URLs.
-There’s no getting around that.
+Regardless of your type of implementation, each URL needs return links to every other URL, and these links should point at the canonical versions; more on that below.
+The more languages you have, the more you might be tempted to limit those return links – but don’t.
+If you have 80 languages, you’ll have hreflang links for 80 URLs, and there’s no getting around it.